 Diabetes is a disease that affects blood vessels throughout the body, with the vessels in the kidneys and eyes being particularly hard hit.
 Retinal blood vessels are predisposed to leaking blood, called diabetic retinopathy, or fluid, called diabetic maculopathy.
 Either type of leakage will cause a decrease in vision.
 When this leakage in diabetics is severe or prolonged, it may cause a profound loss of vision with, at times, a permanent visual impairment.
-Dr. Mendelsohn and Dr. Klein perform a dilated eye exam and OCT (Optical Coherence Tomography) to detect diabetic eye disease, at even its most incipient stages.
+Dr. Mendelsohn, Dr. Karli and Dr. Klein perform a dilated eye exam, OCT (Optical Coherence Tomography), and Optomap which maps out the entire back of the eye with ultra precision to detect diabetic eye disease, at even its most incipient stages.

 - Refraining from smoking

 - Keeping your blood sugar under good control